mayaanne/foundations/resources/writing-solutions.md

 3. Understand: Get clear on what is being asked.
 4. Plan: Plan your approach
 5. Divide: Break into small steps
-6. Make an attempt at solving it (write Inital Solution)
+6. Make an attempt at solving it (write Initial Solution)
 7. Get unstuck
 8. Improve your solution (Refactor)
 9. Learn what you learned (Reflect)